East Frisian Tea and the Famous Ostfriesentee Ceremony

 “The use of tea and coffee is so general and so deeply rooted in Germany that the nature of man would have to be reversed by a creative force, if these Drinks should suddenly say Good Night. “

-Still Friedrich II held on for two more years… until he finally gave in.
-Then Napoleon tried again to block the Ostfriesen from their tea from 1806-1814… but also failed.
+Still, Friedrich II held on for two more years until he finally gave in.
+Then Napoleon tried again to block the Ostfriesen from their tea from 1806-1814, but he also failed.

-Flash Forward to the 20th century.
-The need for Tea in Ostfriesland was so well established, that during World War II, they were the only people in Germany given a tea ration.
-Initially 20 grams monthly, and later 35 grams, but that paled in comparison to the 300 grams they were used to.
-And after the War, tea was still in short supply, so the people went down to the Ruhr to trade their butter, eggs and ham for extra Tea.
+Flash forward to the 20th century.
+The need for Tea in Ostfriesland was so well established that during World War II, they were the only people in Germany given a tea ration.
+Initially, 20 grams monthly, and later 35 grams, but that paled in comparison to the 300 grams they were used to.
+After the War, tea was still in short supply, so the people went down to the Ruhr to trade their butter, eggs, and ham for extra Tea.

 The moral seems to be, the Ostfriesen people LOVE their tea, and NOTHING will stop them from drinking it.